US futures point to a bear market; here’s what that means | WTOP News

-NEW YORK (AP) — Wall Street looks like it will open the week with more losses, with the S&P 500 falling to a level that market observers consider to be a so-called bear market.
+NEW YORK (AP) — Wall Street opened the week with heavy losses that put the benchmark S&P 500 at a level considered to be a so-called bear market.

 Rising interest rates, high inflation, the war in Ukraine and a slowdown in China’s economy have led investors to reconsider what they’re willing to pay for a wide range of stocks, from high-flying tech companies to traditional automakers.
-Big swings have become commonplace and Monday appears to be no exception.
+Big swings have become commonplace and Monday was no exception.

 The last bear market happened just two years ago, but this would still be a first for those investors that got their start trading on their phones during the pandemic.
 Thanks in large part to extraordinary actions by the Federal Reserve, stocks have for years seemed to go largely in only one direction: up.
-The “buy the dip” rallying cry after every market slide has grown more faint after stinging losses and severe plunges in risky assets like cryptocurrencies.
-Bitcoin tumbled another 12% and fell below $24,000 early Monday.
+The “buy the dip” rallying cry after every market slide has grown fainter after stinging losses and severe plunges in risky assets like cryptocurrencies.
+Bitcoin fell below $23,000 on Monday.
 The price for Bitcoin neared $68,000 late last year.

 Here are some common questions asked about bear markets